Aaron-Bopp/TIM/40_Evergreens/Bhuddism is the study of happiness through detachment.md

 ---
 created: 2021-06-11

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 aliases:
   - The nature of happiness is not doing what you love its detachment from the decisions of the life
 ---

 #### [[Bhuddism is the study of happiness through detachment]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`